 On February 22, 2019, Great Lakes Senior MLC I LLC ("MLC I"), a wholly-owned subsidiary of the Company, entered into a facility and security agreement which provides for a revolving loan facility of up to \$50.0 million (the "Revolving Senior Loan Facility").
 The Revolving Senior Loan Facility bears interest at LIBOR plus the applicable spread.
-The decrease in interest and credit facility expenses for the three months ended September 30, 2020 as compared to the corresponding period in 2019 was primarily due to a decrease in LIBOR.
-The increase in interest and credit facility expenses for the nine months ended September 30, 2020 as compared to the corresponding period in 2019 was primarily due to an increase in borrowings.
+On February 4, 2021, the Revolving Senior Loan Facility was terminated and repaid in full.
+On December 17, 2020, MLCSC Holdings Finance LLC ("MLCSC Holdings Finance"), an indirectly wholly-owned subsidiary of the Company, entered into the Credit Agreement providing a credit facility for \$5.3 million, which bears interest at 9.5% per annum.
+The decrease in interest and credit facility expenses for the three months ended December 31, 2020 as compared to the corresponding period in 2019 was primarily due to a decrease in LIBOR.
+The increase in interest and credit facility expenses for the year ended December 31, 2020 as compared to the corresponding period in 2019 was primarily due to an increase in borrowings.

-Professional fees increased primarily due to higher audit and audit related fees, legal fees, tax and valuation expense incurred in the three and nine months ended September 30, 2020.
-Compensation decreased primarily due to the decrease in number of employees.
+Professional fees increased primarily due to higher audit and audit related fees, legal fees, tax and valuation expense incurred in the three and twelve months ended December 31, 2020.
+Compensation decreased primarily due to the decrease in number of employees during the fourth quarter of 2019.
+Transaction costs are related to costs incurred primarily for professional services, in connection with the Company's continued expansion to an alternative asset management platform.

-For the three months ended September 30, 2020, we had net realized loss on investments of \$(16), primarily driven by one investment.
-For the nine months ended September 30, 2020, we had net realized gains on investments of \$94, primarily driven by 7 investments.
-For the nine months ended September 30, 2020, the net realized and unrealized gain (loss) on investments was \$(883), as compared to \$389 for the same period in the prior year, which was primarily due to the negative economic impact and the increased uncertainty caused by COVID-19.
+For the three months ended December 31, 2020, we had net realized gain on investments of \$18, primarily driven by three investments.
+For the year ended December 31, 2020, we had net realized gains on investments of \$87, primarily driven by 12 investments.
+For the year ended December 31, 2020, the net realized and unrealized gain (loss) on investments was \$(390), as compared to \$629 for the same period in the prior year, which was primarily due to higher realized gain on investments in 2019 and the negative economic impact and the increased uncertainty caused by COVID-19.

-For the three months ended September 30, 2020, we had \$1.4 million unrealized gains on 18 portfolio company investments, which was offset by \$0.2 in unrealized losses on 7 portfolio company investments.
+For the three months ended December 31, 2020, we had \$0.9 million unrealized gains on 12 portfolio company investments, which was offset by \$0.4 in unrealized losses on 7 portfolio company investments.
 Unrealized gains resulted from an increase in fair value, primarily due to tightening of credit spreads and positive credit-related adjustments.
 Unrealized losses primarily resulted from negative credit-related adjustments.
-For the nine months ended September 30, 2020, we had \$0.4 million unrealized gains on 9 portfolio company investments, which was offset by \$1.3 million in unrealized losses on 13 portfolio company investments.
+For the year ended December 31, 2020, we had \$0.2 million unrealized gains on 11 portfolio company investments, which was offset by \$0.7 million in unrealized losses on 10 portfolio company investments.
 Unrealized gains resulted from an increase in fair value, primarily due to positive investment-related adjustments.
 Unrealized losses primarily resulted from a widening spread environment.
-The net realized and unrealized gain on currency was \$(26) for the nine months ended September 30, 2020, as compared to \$(776) for the same nine month period in the prior year.
-The reduction in 2020 is as a result of the change in the Company's functional currency to USD.
+The net realized and unrealized gain on currency was \$(36) for the year ended December 31, 2020, as compared to \$(1,324) for the same period in the prior year.
+The reduction in 2020 is a result of the change in the Company's functional currency to USD.